 Today, we feel pressured to “work at” solving problems.
 We often feel that if we’re going over something, again and again, thinking rationally about it that we’re doing what’s required of us.
 But rational thought has its limits.
 Before the modern age, philosophers recognized that rational thought (Latin: ratio) had to be balanced with contemplation (Latin: intellectus) and that these two ways of thinking composed the mind (Latin: mens).
 Today, we also recognize the conscious and the subconscious mind, of course.

 In our modern age, we’re constantly consuming data.
-We’re always looking on social media, the news, the computer, and our smart phone.
+We’re always looking at social media, the news, the computer, and our smartphone.
 We never give our brains any space.
 Yet, when we relax our minds, answers to the things we’re stuck on often hit us like a “flash” of inspiration.
-(You’ve probably experienced forcing to remember someone’s name, and failing, only to have it “come to you” when you forget about it._
+(You’ve probably experienced forcing to remember someone’s name and failing, only to have it “come to you” when you forget about it._

 Ready For A Transformative Hypnosis Session?

 Sessions are $120 for 90 minutes.
 Sessions include:

 - Confidential discussion about your goals and challenges so that we can tailor the hypnosis experience for maximum effect.